blackduck-se/bd-integrations-lab3/README.md

     }
 }
 ```
-3. Click on _Commit Changes_, select create a **new branch** and start a PR
+2. Click on _Commit Changes_, select create a **new branch** and start a PR
-4. Review changes and click on _Create Pull Request_
+3. Review changes and click on _Create Pull Request_
-5. Monitor workflow run _GitHub → Project → Actions → Coverity → Most recent workflow run → Coverity_
+4. Monitor workflow run via _GitHub → Project → Actions → Coverity → Most recent workflow run → Coverity_
-6. Once workflow completes, navigate back to PR and see PR comment **Milestone 5** :heavy_check_mark: _GitHub → Project → Pull requests
+5. Once workflow completes, navigate back to the PR and review the PR comment via _GitHub → Project → Pull requests_ **Milestone 4** :heavy_check_mark:

 # Congratulations

-You have now configured a Coverity workflow in GitHub and demonstrated all the current post-scan CI features. :clap: :trophy:
+You have now configured a Coverity workflow in GitHub and demonstrated all the functionality of the [Black Duck Security Scan Action](https://github.com/marketplace/actions/black-duck-security-scan). :clap: :trophy: